linux-cultist/venv-selector.nvim/README.md

 # 📰 Recent News

+- *2025-09-30*: The plugin now requires neovim 0.11 since its using the new [vim.lsp.config() and vim.lsp.enable()](https://neovim.io/doc/user/lsp.html) methods of configuring lsp servers.
+If you havent switched over yet, here is helpful [blog post](https://lugh.ch/switching-to-neovim-native-lsp.html) to follow.

 - *2025-09-01*: New docs site: https://venvselector.homelab.today.
 Its searchable and has a lot more room for proper documentation of plugin features and options.

 - *2025-08-27*: The new version of VenvSelect (from the `regexp` branch) has been merged into the `main` branch.
 This updates the plugin with the last 9 months of changes from the `regexp` branch.
 Users who prefer the old version can set their branch to `v1`, but its not updated anymore.